NARAYANAREDDY37/Linear-regression-Indepth/README.md

 Mean Squared Error is a technique to compute errors in regression machine learning models.
 It is very simple to compute and interpretable. we calculate the sum of squares of errors of model predictions.

 MSE =  1/n Σ(yi - ypred)2
-Always errors or loss must be near to zero. so If MSE is high our model is worst, If MSE is low our model is good. check more about MSE here
+> Always errors or loss must be near to zero. so If MSE is high our model is worst, If MSE is low our model is good. check more about MSE here

 **3. RMSE ( Root Mean Squared Error)**
 It is simply the root of MSE.
 If RMSE is high our model is worst, If RMSE is low our model is good.

-RMSE =  Root( 1/n Σ(yi - ypred)2 )
+RMSE =  Root( 1/n Σ(yi - ypred)2)

-some other model evaluation techniques for Regression are out there.
+> some other model evaluation techniques for Regression are out there.
 You can check it them also through google.
-But these are commonly used model evaluation techniques for regression.
+But these are commonly used model evaluation techniques for regression